Streaming Data from Hardware to Software

 Load the pre-generated bitstream and run the model on the SoC board by clicking Load and Run.

 While the application is running on hardware, toggle the DIP switch on your board to change the test data from 'low' to 'high' frequency and notice the blinking of corresponding LED on the board.
 You can also read the samples dropped count in the model running on external mode.
 Thus, you verify that your implementation from SoC Blockset model matches the simulation and meets the requirements.

-Implementation on other boards: To implement the model on a supported board other than Xilinx® Zynq® ZC706 evaluation kit board, you must first configure the model to the supported board and set the example parameters as below.
+Implementation on other boards: To implement the model on a supported board other than the Xilinx Zynq ZC706 evaluation kit board, you must first configure the model for the supported board and set parameters by following these steps.

-In the Hardware Implementation tab, select your board from Hardware board drop-down list on both top and processor model.
+In the Configuration Parameters window, in Hardware Implementation, select your board from the Hardware board list for the top and processor models.

-In summary, this example showed you a systematic approach to design the datapath between hardware logic and embedded processor using SoC Blockset.
-You chose design parameters of frame size, number of frame buffers and FIFO size to meet the system performance requirements of throughput, latency and drop samples.
-By simulating and visualizing the effects of these parameters on the complete model containing hardware logic, processor algorithms, external memory and processor task durations, you uncovered issues like loss of throughput, latency and dropping of samples before implementing on hardware.
-This workflow ensures that the design works on hardware before implementation and avoids long design-implementation iterations.
+In this example, you use a systematic approach to design the data path between hardware logic and an embedded processor.
+You can configure the example to meet your system performance requirements of throughput, latency, and number of dropped samples.
+By simulating and visualizing the effects of these parameters on the complete model containing hardware logic, processor algorithms, external memory and processor task durations, you can uncover issues like loss of throughput, latency, and dropping of samples before implementing the model on hardware.
+Use this example to ensure that your design works on hardware before implementation and avoid long design-implementation iterations.